keylime/enhancements/73-offline-attestation.md

 - Add functionality on the `registrar` to record (in a tamper-resistant transparency log) the association between the EK and AIK (i.e.
 `tpm2_makecredential`)
+- Add functionality on the `registrar` to record (in a time-series persistent datastore) all the information required to check the association of EK and AIK
 - Add functionality on the `verifier` to record (in a time-series persistent datastore) all the information needed to perform attestation standlone (i.e., quotes and MB/IMA logs)